-The administrative details of the company, its directors and advisors for the the year ended 31 December 2021 are as set out on page 1 of the financial statements.
+The company's administrative details for the year are as set out on page 1 of the financial statements.

 d.
 Policies adopted for the induction and training of directors e.
 Directors who served in the period

 All directors go through an induction programme.
 This programme covers the roles and responsibilities of directors.